esl/mongooseim-docker/README.md

 The only file we need to place there is `ejabberd.cfg` (a predefined config file).
 The rest is actually created when we build our cluster member containers.

-We create a cluster member image with (it's not hidden inside the Makefile yet, so pay attention to make the `*-mongooseim` part match your `PROJECT` definition from the previous steps):
+We create a cluster member image with

 ```
-docker build -f Dockerfile.member -t myproject-mongooseim .
+make PROJECT=myproject member.build
 ```

 Then we can create a member container: